jiweaver/orbitclash/OrbitClash/ReadMe.txt

 ------------------------------------------------------------------------------
+2. Installation:

-2. Installation Steps:
+	Steps:
 		1. Download the archive
 		2. Unzip it somewhere (a folder will be created)
 		3. Open the newly created folder
 		4. Run the file called OrbitClash.exe to start the game

 -------------------------------------------------------------------------------